- Information on Freedom of Information Act (FOIA)

 - The Township’s late response was willful and intentional,

-- The written request conveyed a request for information within the first 250 words of the body of a letter facsimile, email or email attachment, or
+- The written request conveyed a request for information within the first 250 words of the body of a letter facsimile, or electronic method, or

 Section 6: Waiver of Fees